wei-chen-li/wei-chen-li.github.io/content/authors/Wei-Chen Li/_index.md

 Visit my [github](https://github.com/wei-chen-li) for some of my projects.

-Visit my [blog](post/) for things that are not easy to find on the internet.
+I keep a [blog](post/) on things that are not easy to find on the internet.

 I am also a film lover.
 Visit my [letterboxd](https://letterboxd.com/williamrob104) profile page.